hvianna/audioMotion.js/docs/legacy.md

 (1973) The Dark Side of the Moon\03 Time.flac
 ```

 Note that you can use either Windows-style backslashes `\` or Linux-style forward slashes `/` in your pathnames.
-See the provided playlist files inside the `demo` folder for more examples.